Frequently Asked Questions

 At the June 2012 workshop on the Sales Tax Extension, agenda materials for the “Market District Activity Center” identified improvements to be implemented by the City, which included the reconfiguration of stormwater management facilities as public amenities and the construction of sidewalks on Maclay Boulevard and Maclay Commerce Drive.

 In consideration of the Market District Action Plan goals, a large multi-purpose stormwater project will help jump start the Commission’s Market District Sense of Place efforts.
-The stormwater project will create a canvas for the development of an urban park that incorporates many of the Action Plan objectives.
+The stormwater project will address water quality issues in Lake Jackson and create a canvas for the development of an urban park that incorporates many of the Action Plan objectives.

-The multi-purpose stormwater project will include retrofitting the East and West Stormwater Facilities to improve the aesthetics and water quality treatment, relocating the electric transmission lines to the north side of Maclay Commerce Drive, improving Maclay Commerce Drive from Martin Hurst Road to Financial Plaza Drive and improving the intersection of Maclay Boulevard and Maclay Commerce Drive.
+The multi-purpose stormwater project will include retrofitting the East and West Stormwater Facilities to improve water quality treatment and aesthetics, relocating the electric transmission lines to the north side of Maclay Commerce Drive, improving Maclay Boulevard (from Maclay Commerce Drive to Mosswood Chase)and Maclay Commerce Drive (from Martin Hurst Road to Financial Plaza Drive) and improving the intersection of Maclay Boulevard and Maclay Commerce Drive.

-The project will be constructed in two phases.
-Phase I will predominantly consist of filling in the Central Stormwater Facility and a portion of the East Stormwater Facility and expanding the West Stormwater Facility to make way for relocation of the electric transmission lines to the north side of Maclay Commerce Drive.
+The project will be constructed in three phases.
+Phase I is complete and consisted of filling in the Central Stormwater Facility and a portion of the East Stormwater Facility and expanding the West Stormwater Facility to make way for relocation of the electric transmission lines to the north side of Maclay Commerce Drive.

-In Phase II, the West and East Stormwater Facilities will be retrofitted to their final configuration, including landscaping and beautification elements, and Maclay Commerce Drive and Maclay Road will be improved.
+Phase III is the largest phase and will consist of retrofitting the East Stormwater Facility, including landscaping and beautification elements, and improving Maclay Commerce Drive and Maclay Road.

-Following outreach to citizens and incorporating that feedback into the final design, it is expected that Phase II could begin in spring 2018 and last 12-18 months.
+Following outreach to citizens and incorporating that feedback into the final design, it is expected that construction of Phase II could begin in spring 2018 and last 12-18 months.

 Construction of this type can be disruptive at times, but the City will do everything possible to minimize inconveniences.
 Traffic detours, when needed, will be clearly marked, and vehicular access to homes and businesses will be maintained at all times.
 Construction hours will normally begin after sunrise and end prior to sunset, with no construction allowed on Sundays.

-The public area between the electrical substation and Maclay Boulevard will be filled in and re-graded to provide a blank canvas for a future park.
+The public area between the electrical substation and Maclay Boulevard has been filled in and re-graded.
+Phase III will include additional work in this area to provide a blank canvas for the future Central Park.
 Potential amenities include a tot lot, splash pad, open spaces for gathering, a pavilion and an outdoor market.
 Citizen input will be used to draft the vision for the park.
-A funding source for the park has not yet been established.
+The Central Park will be one of the projects funded by the 2020 Blueprint Sales Tax Extension.

 You can use the survey section here to provide input.